Skip to main content

 A pop-up shows the progress as well as a Civil 3D status pane that you can dock to one side.

 Any validation failures will be displayed in the model.
 There are different review comments that come out of a Prepare run, they can be viewed in the AS-REVIEW-ITEMS layer.
+Use the Toggle Review Layer button and Toggle Layers button to quickly see review items.
+There is more detailed information on the validation errors and steps that can be taken to resolve here.

-Review comments are also logged in the Civil 3D Panorama Event viewer
+Review comments are also logged in the Civil 3D Panorama Event viewer.

 Level AI Settings